Dynamic Rental Games with Stagewise Individual Rationality: Future Directions

 \section{Future Directions}

-We highlight several avenues for future research, including open questions and extensions of the rental game model .
+We highlight several avenues for future research, including open questions and extensions of the rental game model.

 \paragraph{Optimal rental mechanisms for negative tradeoff with non-identical distributions.} Our optimal rental mechanism for negative tradeoff reward is currently restricted to i.i.d.\ agent valuations: the function that we define in~\eqref{eq:horizon-virv-bound} is a generalized virtual value only for threshold mechanisms that always allocate either 1 or $n$ units.
 When agent distributions are not identical, an optimal allocation may need to allocate intermediate values (e.g., rent for $2$ days if a stronger agent is guaranteed to arrive in two days, but not in one day).
 This causes the horizon-specific virtual value to no longer reflect the reward accurately.
 It is readily seen that the function defined in Eq.~\ref{eq:horizon-virv-bound} treats all days symmetrically, and is therefore not suitable for non-identical distributions --- although interestingly, it is still an \emph{upper bound} on the reward even in this case.
-Finding a generalization for non-identical agent distributions is an interesting open problem.
+Recently, we showed in~\cite{berzack2026optimal} that if a stagewise auction has any \emph{concave} cost function, then it is still optimal to always allocate either $0$ or $n$ units; this allows extending the rental game beyond i.i.d.\ buyers, as long as the over-time cost function remains concave.
+However, finding a generalization for arbitrary non-identical agent distributions remains an interesting open problem.

 \paragraph{Competitive ratios and benchmarks.} Understanding the \emph{competitive ratio} of online rental mechanisms presents two key challenges: defining an appropriate benchmark and computing the ratio itself.
 Ideally, the benchmark for an online problem should be an \emph{offline} version of the same problem, where the entire input is known in advance.
 In our case this is difficult to pin down.
 It is natural to consider the \emph{prophet benchmark}, which is the standard in prophet inequalities (and was used, for example, in~\cite{AbelsPS23}).
 This benchmark assumes that the mechanism has full {advance knowledge} of the realized valuation sequence, but this mixes up the \emph{online} aspect --- uncertainty about future agents --- with the \emph{mechanism design} aspect, uncertainty about the \emph{current} agent's valuation.
 (In revenue maximization, for example, this is very powerful: if the agent's valuation is known, it can always be extracted in full).
 Weaker prophet models may offer a more fair comparison, but it is challenging to define a benchmark that preserves the game-theoretic aspects of the problem while eliminating the online aspects.